Scan PDF to Excel Converter

 Formatting Gets Messed Up

-Bank statements have rows, columns, and exact spacing.
+Many files have rows, columns, and exact spacing.
 Regular converters don’t understand that layout when it’s just an image.
 The result?
 Tables shift, values combine, and your Excel file becomes a mess.
 You lose the structure that makes it usable.

 Table Extraction Doesn’t Work

-Scanned PDFs often have complex financial tables.
+Scanned PDFs often have complex tables.
 Normal converters can’t find the table lines or separate columns.
 So instead of clean Excel rows, you get jumbled text in a single cell or random splits.
 OCR tools are needed to detect and rebuild these tables correctly.

 Financial Symbols Disappear